buddyboss/buddyboss-platform/src/bp-help/docs/05-integrations/0-overview.md

 #Plugin Integrations

-LearnDash, WooCommerce, Memberships, Events, Jobs.
-Learn how to integrate BuddyBoss with your favorite plugins.
+LearnDash, WooCommerce, Events, Jobs, and even mobile apps!
+Learn how BuddyBoss integrates with your favorite plugins.